Glimpse/StickerApp/README.md

 Then open your browser to [http://localhost:3000](http://localhost:3000)

 IMPORTANT: Additional steps are required to configure AAD which provides the ability for the end user to login and complete the sticker checkout process.
-If you choose NOT to configure this, the end user will be unable to complete the sticker checkout process when they are using the app.
+If you choose NOT to configure this, the end user will be unable to complete the sticker checkout process when they are using the app, but the app will launch fine and provide the ability to browse and add\view stickers in the cart.

+Follow these steps to configure AAD:
 1. Refer to the below section, called AAD Setup, to create the required AAD resources and configure the app for email and facebook authentication.
 2. In the Azure Portal for the B2C Tenant that you created in the above step, update the Application's Reply URL to be "http://localhost:3000/users/auth/return".
 3. Set the following values in the apigateway\debug.env file - these are retrieved via the Azure Portal.
 Specifically, click on the B2C Tenant.
 Once this opens, click on the Azure AD B2C Settings square on the main section of the page which will open detailed settings:
-* AD_ClIENT_ID (the Application ID value for the Application)
+* AD_ClIENT_ID (set to the Application ID value for the Application)
-* AD_CLIENT_SECRET (the generated Key value under the Application's Keys)
+* AD_CLIENT_SECRET (set to the generated Key value under the Application's Keys)
 * AD_DESTROY_SESSION (update the url to include the name of your tenant)
-* AD_TENANT (the name of your tenant)
+* AD_TENANT (set to the name of your tenant)
 4. Re-run the docker-compose command

-As a result, you should now be able to click Log In to sign in\up using email or facebook.
-You should also be able to add stickers to the cart and checkout.
-Finally, you can Log Out of the app.
+As a result, the end user should now be able to click Log In to sign in\up using email or facebook.
+The user should also be able to add stickers to the cart and checkout.
+Finally, the user can Log Out of the app.

 ## Deploying to Kubernetes with Helm
 This repository includes a chart for Helm, the package manager for Kubernetes, to